exercism/problem-specifications/README.md

           "lastName"   : "Smithee"
         }
       , "expected"   : "ASlmainthee"
       }
+    , { "description": "Baz'ing a name returns its parts combined to a multi-line string" , "property"   : "baz"
+      , "multi-line-string-array": [ "expected" ]
+      , "input"      : {
+          "firstName"  : "Alan",
+          "lastName"   : "Smithee"
+        }
+      , "expected"   : [ "Their name is: "
+                       , "Alan"
+                       , "Smithee."
+                       ]
+      }
     , { "comments":
           [ " Test cases can be arbitrarily grouped with a description "